Meta-analysis of mid-p-values: some new results based on the convex order: Meta-analysis of mid-p-values: further details

 As a final possibility, consider $R^\dagger = S_{2n}\{-2\sum_{i=1}^n \log(R_i)\}$.
 A disappointment is that this randomised version, the dotted line in Figure ~\ref{fig:fisher}, tends to outperform even the mid-p-values, and by a substantial margin.
-On the other hand, as pointed out in the introduction, the randomised p-value has some important philosophical disadvantages.
+On the other hand, as pointed out in the introduction, the randomised p-value has some important philosophical disadvantages, and did not perform better in our real data example.